Pattampoochi (2022 film)

 Pattampoochi is a 2022 Indian Tamil-language psychological crime thriller film written and directed by Badri, produced by Khushbu Sundar, under the banner of Avni Cinemax.
 The film stars Sundar C and Jai in the lead roles, alongside Honey Rose, Imman Annachi and Manasvi Kottachi.
-The film was released on 24 June 2022 to mixed reviews from critics, with praise for Jai's performance but criticism for the screenplay and violence.
-The film performed well at the box office.
-The film is slightly inspired from the 1991 American film "The Silence of the Lambs.
+The film was released on 24 June 2022.

 Plot

-The film is a violent cat-and-mouse game between Inspector Kumaran (Sundar.
-C), who suffers from PTSD, and Sudhakar (Jai) an ultra-violent serial killer.
-Who will win this battle?
+The film is a violent cat-and-mouse game between Inspector Kumaran, who has PTSD, and Sudhakar an ultra-violent cannibalistic serial killer.